 The M series is designed to act as a set of stompboxes.
 The four columns you can see above in the M13 photo act like four stompbox pedals chained together.
 Each screen controls each stompbox.
 The three rows allow you to switch between different stompboxes in that slot.
 This is a very different type of multi-effects pedal compared to the HD series as it focuses on stompboxes rather than presets.

 Who the M series suits:

 Who the M series doesn’t suit:

 Compared to other options such as the Helix, POD GO, or HD series, the M series doesn’t offer an all-in-one solution.
 So if you want to chain your effects together, use amp modeling or run your rig directly to a PA, the M series isn’t the best choice.
 It’s also not a good choice if you don’t like the stompbox style layout.

-Also, if you’re looking for the best quality tone, keep in mind the M series uses older technology compared to the HD series.
+Also, if you’re looking for the best quality tone, keep in mind the M series uses older technology.
 So while many of the effects sound great, other effects such as the drive effects may not compare well to newer pedals such as the HX Effects or HX Stomp.
 If you’re willing to spend more, you may find either the HX Effects or HX Stomp to suit you better than an M series pedal.

 Find out more on the M series by reading my review of the M13.